-While, of course, all of these experiences are a part of our wholeness as complex human beings, I’ve found in my own work and in working with hundreds of clients over the years that treating Innerlings as their own little yammering beings is the first step to putting aces in their places – that is, sorting the voices of wisdom from the misguided inner critics.
+When we treat Innerlings as their own little yammering beings, when we identify the specific words and phrases that represent our Values, we’ve taken the first steps to putting aces in their places – that is, sorting the voices of wisdom from the misguided inner critics.
 Only then can we play our hand to its fullest.

 Should we talk?

 Talk is cheap, and this time it’s free!
 We know a lot of people offer free consultations that are just long, painful sales presentations.
 That’s not what this is.
 Let’s just talk and test the fit, no strings attached.